Lanceward410/MyTinyTapeout/docs/info.md

 This is a simple Full Adder circuit that takes 1-bit inputs A and B, with consideration to a Carry-in value (input C).

 ## How to test
+Acquire a table for binary addition up to '11'.
+Ensure that the outputs O1 and O2 correspond with this table.

 Explain how to use your project:
 -